 Bigger Isn’t Always Better

-A winter coat or any coat that is too big, won’t insulate as efficiently as a coat that fits just right.
+A winter coat fit shouldn’t be too roomy, or it won’t insulate as efficiently as a coat that fits just right.
 All the open, empty space is like the water cooler hangout at the office, the cold air hangs out there and keeps your coat from being productive and efficiently keeping you warm.

 If It’s Too Tight, It’s Not Right